Tallinn University of Technology

 Field of research

 His research focuses on the political economy of technology and the theory of value.
 His research interests include technology governance, innovation policy, digital commons, open cooperativism and distributed ledger technologies.
-He leads parts of the COSMOLOCALISM and CENTRINNO projects, focusing on the intersection between value and organisation in commons-based peer production and impact assessment, respectively.
+Since 2024 he is a visiting researcher at the Post-Growth Innovation Lab, University of Vigo, leading a research project on climate resilient political economy, and a visiting lecturer at the Autonomous University of Barcelona.

 His publications focus on the intersection of value and organisation from the commons’ perspective and the implications for technology, innovation, and governance.